kellyjadams/ap-exam-scores/README.md

 | Student 3          | 11    | Georgetown | On Track to AP3                      | AP3 or Above               | No                | No Score                | No Score                  |
 | Student 4          | 11    | Notre Dame | Not Projected AP3+ (Off Track = AP1) | Below AP3                  | Yes               | 3                       | AP3 or Above              |
 | Student 5          | 11    | Notre Dame | On Track to AP4+                     | AP3 or Above               | No                | No Score                | No Score                  |
+Here is a data dictionary of the values:
+- Student Identifier: The student ID
+- Grade: The grade level of the student, for this dataset the grades are 10-12.
+- Cohort: Which college the student would like to go to
+- AP (Subject) Predicted Score: The predicted score based off of previous AP assessments.
+An AP score can be between 1-5.
+- AP (Subject) Predicted AP Level: The predicted level based off of previous AP assessments.
+A student passes if they get a score of 3 or above, a fail if they get a 2 or below.
+- Did Student Test?: Yes or No
+- AP (Subject) Actual AP Score: The actual score the student recieved if they took the AP exam, the score can be between 1-5.
+If they did not then it's a "No Score".
+- AP (Subject) - Actual AP Level: The actual level of the student based off of the score they recieved during the AP Exam.
+If a student gets a score of 3 or above, it reads "AP3 or Above", if it's a score of 2 or below then it's "Below AP3", and if a student did not test then it is "No Score".

 Example of a table is: